-From 2017-18 I co-led a cross-institutional Queer Theory Reading Group which brought together students from York, Sheffield and Leeds to discuss recent work in queer theory.
-In April 2018 I devised and ran a workshop based on my research as part of the exhibition, The House That Heals the Soul, at The Tetley art gallery in Leeds.
+In April 2018 I devised and ran a workshop on memoir writing that was based on my research on Maggie Nelson’s autotheory.
+This workshop was part of programme of events organised to complement the exhibition, The House That Heals the Soul, at The Tetley art gallery in Leeds.

-In November 2019 I undertook my Researcher Emplyability Project (REP) at Glasgow Women’s Library during which I researched the relationship between eco-feminsim and non-reproductive futurism.
-For the project I selected fiction, poetic and critical texts from the GWL collection and created a resource to help both library staff and users to navigate a series of critical questions around this theme.
-I wrote about this project in a blog post for GWL which you can read here https://womenslibrary.org.uk/2020/04/30/motherhood-environment-futurity-in-the-gwl-library-collection/.
+In November 2019 I undertook my Researcher Emplyability Project (REP) at Glasgow Women’s Library (GWL) where I researched the relationship between eco-feminsim and non-reproductive futurism.
+For the project I selected fictional, poetic and critical texts from the GWL collection and created a resource to help both library staff and users to navigate a series of critical questions around the keywords: motherhood, enivronment and futurity.
+I wrote about this project in a post for the GWL blog which you can read here https://womenslibrary.org.uk/2020/04/30/motherhood-environment-futurity-in-the-gwl-library-collection/.

-‘Review: A Liberal Education in Late Emerson: Readings in the Rhetoric of the Mind by Sean Ross Meehan’ Journal of American Studies (2020)
+- ‘Review: A Liberal Education in Late Emerson: Readings in the Rhetoric of the Mind by Sean Ross Meehan,’ Journal of American Studies (forthcoming 2021).

-‘Review of The Quiet Contemporary American Novel by Rachel Sykes’ for US Studies Online (2018)
+- ‘Review: The Quiet Contemporary American Novel by Rachel Sykes,’ US Studies Online (2018).

-‘Review of BrANCA 3rd Biennial Symposium: The “Not Yet” of the Nineteenth-Century U.S, University of Exeter, Nov 2017’, co-authored with Adrienne Mortimer and Mike Kalisch for US Studies Online (2018)
+- with Adrienne Mortimer and Mike Kalisch, ‘Review of BrANCA 3rd Biennial Symposium: The “Not Yet” of the Nineteenth-Century U.S, University of Exeter, Nov 2017,’ US Studies Online (2018).

 - MLitt Victorian Literature, University of Glasgow, 2017

 - BA (hons) English Language and Literature, University of Leeds, 2014